ARGOeu-Metrics/argo-probe-eosccore-helpdesk/README.md

 # argo-probe-eosccore-helpdesk

 Metrics about the EOSC-Core helpdesk.
 The first one refers to Helpdesk checkhealth .
 You can see the current health state of Helpdesk.

-## Setting up environment
-This probe has been written for Python

-You may need to install (using e.g. `pip`) the following Python modules as they do not come with original distribution:

-- requests
-- jsonschema

 ## Overview
 The metric does the following interaction with EOSC Helpdesk REST API: